 8. Power Outages

-Power outages can trigger improper shutdown procedures, which often lead to the loss of work in progress.
+Power outages can trigger improper shutdown procedures, often leading to the loss of work in progress.
 A power outage can also cause operating system and software crashes, increasing the likelihood of data loss.

 9. Accidentally Deleted Files